 If there’s any justice, accountability, and transparency – as well as closure – to be had over the Liberty’s fate, then that time has arrived.
 His account should dispel once and for all any further doubt about what happened to the Liberty, it being simultaneously, if incongruously, one of the worst ‘best-kept secrets’ in the history of the U.S.-Israeli relationship.
 But the basic facts on the ground on the day as follows, are paradoxically as straightforward and incontrovertible as they’re shocking and incomprehensible.

-This is without doubt one of the darkest, most shameful days in U.S. military history, with the subsequent cover-up of one of the most treasonous executive actions ever taken by a U.S. president that took place in its aftermath compounding the tragedy, shame, and perfidy.
-To this day this “cover-up” is ongoing, with both Washington and Tel Aviv publicly refuting the attack was anything more than a case of “mistaken identity”, along with the ever-reliable mainstream media complicit in ensuring important facts about the attack would remain a “mystery” for half a century.
+This is without doubt one of the darkest, most shameful days in U.S. military history.
+To be sure one of the most treasonous executive actions ever taken by a U.S. president, with the cover-up that took place in its aftermath further compounding the tragedy, shame, and perfidy.
+To this day this “cover-up” is ongoing, with both Tel Aviv and Washington publicly refuting that the attack was anything more than a case of “mistaken identity”, along with the ever-reliable mainstream media complicit in ensuring important facts about the attack would remain a “mystery” for half a century.
 To suggest otherwise invites accusations of anti-Semitism or conspiracy-mongering or both.

 ‘….found some fire hoses and began hosing off the deck with a “suicide nozzle” on it that sprayed water in a very concentrated, high-pressure stream.
 It took both of us to handle this hose, because it was like a giant python and one man could not do it alone.
 It was the most gruesome, heartbreaking task either of us had ever done because every piece of flesh was the remains of one of our fellow sailors, many of whom were friends.
 As [we] went about this ungodly task, tears streamed down our faces and I prayed to God for forgiveness in how we were forced to treat the remains of these men so sacrilegiously.
 In the gun-tubs we found a shoe with a foot still in it, which we put aside for collection.
 Many of the bloodstains would not come off, even with that special hose, because of the previous day’s heat – not just baking under the sun’s heat, but from the rockets and napalm that had been dropped on the ship by the attacking [planes].
 We found out the hard way how hot our government’s most brutal weapon can burn: It can get as hot as 2,200°F, which explains why that blood could not be completely cleansed from the steel decks.’